sydneykmoy/cs506-final-project/README.md

     * object: tweet_id
       * This kept throwing a "DtypeWarning: Columns (0: tweet_id) have mixed types.
 Specify dtype option on import or set low_memory=False." which I resolved by specifying dtype on import.
     * float64: neutral, fear, anger, joy, disgust, sadness, surprise, agreeableness, openness, conscientiousness, extraversion, neuroticism
-  * Converted both date columns into datetime types so that they match
+  * Converted the created_at (date) column into a datetime type so that it matches with the Tesla dataset
+    * Had to set format='mixed', which means each format will be inferred for each individual element, because some hours were written with single digits (ex.
+0:59, 1:16) while other were written using double digits (ex.
+19:14, 23:47)
     * Had to sort the dataset for the Musk Tweets to match the order of the Tesla tweets dataset
   * Checked for any missing values in the columns
     * Only text had one missing value